DiaryOfATariffUpgrade/DiaryOfATariffUpgrade.github.io/index.md

  * Multiple "resolved" tickets, none of which has made any perceptible difference.

 <B>NOTE</B>:<br/>
 Everybody I have directly dealt with throughout this process has been polite, understanding and helpful - I have no complaint with them.
 However, that does not mean this process hasn't been <b><i>incredibly</i></b> frustrating.
-Porting a number between providers is supposed to take less than 24 hours.
-Switching tariffs with the same provider has taken 8 weeks (and counting).
+Porting a number between providers is [supposed to take less than 24 hours](https://www.ofcom.org.uk/phones-and-broadband/switching-provider/switching-mobile).

+> Compensation if your switch is delayed<br/>
+> If the switch takes more than one working day or there is an abuse of the process by your provider, you are entitled to reasonable compensation from your provider.
+Providers must inform customers how to access this compensation and how it will be paid.

+Switching tariffs <i>without</i> changing provider has taken 8 weeks (and counting).

 The problem seems to be that the mechanisms and processes of the inner workings of O2 serve as a barrier to resolution, rather than an enabler.

 ## Current status